 All residents of Philipstown age 13 and older are eligible to cast their vote for the top 3 proposals that were presented at the 2017 forums that they'd like to see the community support and work toward.

-People can vote in the following ways; one vote per person:
+People vote in the following ways (one vote per person):

-By postal mail: All Philipstown households will be mailed a ballot card.
+By postal mail: All Philipstown households are mailed a ballot card.
 Residents can complete the ballot and mail back to the PO Box indicated.

-By ballot box: The Desmond Fish and Butterfield Libraries will have ballot boxes on site to drop off your ballot.
+By ballot box: The Desmond Fish and Butterfield Libraries have ballot boxes on site to drop off ballots.

 What happens after the vote:

-- The PCC volunteers will compile and publicize the results.
+- The PCC volunteers compile and publicize the results.

-- The PCC volunteers will present the shared priorities to community leaders.
+- The PCC volunteers present the shared priorities to community leaders.